pivotal/docs-platform-automation/docs/concepts/upgrade.md

   but most errors can be fixed
   by re-running the [`upgrade-opsman`][upgrade-opsman] task.

-## Restoring the Original Ops Manager VM
+## Restoring the Original Tanzu Operations Manager VM
-There may be an instance in which you want to restore a previous Ops Manager VM before completing the upgrade process.
+There may be an instance in which you want to restore a previous Tanzu Operations Manager VM before completing the upgrade process.

-It is recommended to restore a previous Ops Manager VM manually.
+It is recommended to restore a previous Tanzu Operations Manager VM manually.
 The [Running Commands Locally How-to Guide][running-commands-locally] is a helpful resource to get started with the manual process below.

-1. Run `delete-vm` on the failed or non-desired Ops Manager using the [`state.yml`][state] if applicable.
+1. Run `delete-vm` on the failed or non-desired Tanzu Operations Manager using the [`state.yml`][state] if applicable.
    [`opsman.yml`][opsman-config] is required for this command.
    ```bash